Durant has 32, Nets up 2-0 after 125-86 blowout of Bucks - WHIZ News

-Playing without the injured James Harden but showing no hint that they needed him, the Nets led by as much as 49 and held the NBA’s highest-scoring team 34 points below its season average.
+The Nets led by as much as 49 in their most lopsided playoff win ever and held the NBA’s highest-scoring team 34 points below its season average.

+“For the most part we just did what we were supposed to do, win two at home and we’ve got to see if this game is going to travel on the road for us and we’ve got to stay locked in,” Durant said.

 The Nets broke down the Bucks’ defense off the dribble all night, setting up uncontested shots that they mostly made.
 Brooklyn shot 52% from the field and was 21 for 42 from 3-point range.